 - $5,000 to $75,000 or more for inpatient (residential) drug rehab

 While the cost of getting professional help for a substance use disorder can feel prohibitive at first, there are financing options available to make it more affordable.
 The friendly and helpful counselors at The National Drug Helpline on 1-844-289-0879 can help you identify low-cost and affordable drug rehab centers in your community.
-Many addiction treatment facilities offer scholarships, sliding scale fee, and other payment arrangements to make treatment a reality.
+Many addiction treatment facilities offer scholarships, sliding-scale fees, and other payment arrangements to make treatment a reality.

 Do I need inpatient or outpatient rehab?